DealerDotCom/cms-configurator-api-docs/README.md

 ```
 **TODO: create/link to getting started guide**

+### CORS
+This api is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.

+If specific domains need to be allowed for CORS requests, please contact your Dealer.com rep.

 ### Rate Limiting
 All calls through the API are subject to rate limiting.
 Your calls to the API should be prepared to handle retry / load shedding responses.
 **TODO: create/link to page with retry examples**